Yogurt Health Benefits: Nutrition, Uses and Side Effects

 Vitamins like B12 and zinc in yogurt also contribute to an immune system boost, helping fight infections.
 Regular consumption might reduce inflammation and shorten the duration of colds.

 The protein in yogurt aids in antibody production, further strengthening defenses.
 For best results, choose plain, unsweetened varieties to avoid added sugars that can weaken immunity.
-Including yogurt in a balanced diet offers a simple, tasty way to stay healthier.
+Including yogurt in a balanced diet offers a simple, tasty way to stay healthier, with potential health benefits for immune support.

 Weight Management and Satiety

 Its protein content helps reduce hunger cravings, making it easier to stick to healthier eating habits.
-Additionally, the probiotics in yogurt support healthy digestion, which plays a role in maintaining a balanced weight.
+Additionally, yogurt consumption is associated with healthier body weight and a lower risk of weight gain.
+The probiotics in yogurt support healthy digestion, which plays a role in maintaining a balanced weight.

 Boosts Metabolism Naturally